How to Become a Dental Assistant in Wheatfield Indiana

 Dental assistants are an important component of any Wheatfield IN dental office and can carry out a variety of tasks.
 Their primary job description is to furnish support to the admin staff and the dentists.
 In other words, to help keep the practice operating efficiently.
 A number of dental assistants elect to specialize and receive certification in a particular area, such as orthodontics.
 However most assistants carry out any duty that they are asked to complete, including:

-- Setting and confirming appointments
+- Setting and verifying appointments

 - Preparing patients for teeth cleanings and treatments

-- Preparing and sterilizing dental instruments
+- Preparing and sterilizing instruments for dentists

 - Using suction equipment to clear patients’ mouths

 - Preparing X-ray machines and handling X-rays

 Licensing and certification requirements for dental assistants differ by state, so check with the Indiana dental board for your state’s mandates.
 Assistants dealing with X-ray machines most likely will need to be certified and licensed.
 Many dental assistants who are either required or choose to become certified take the Certified Dental Assistant (CDA) exam provided by the Dental Assisting National Board (DANB).

 Dental Assistant Training Options near Wheatfield IN